We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-As with any type of exercise, there are some safety aspects to consider before starting a workout using this equipment.
+As with any exercise, there are some safety aspects to consider before starting a workout using this equipment.

-According to an older article, a person should make sure that they are working out safely by:
+According to an older 2009 article, a person should make sure they work out safely by:

 - warming up before starting to exercise

-- stopping exercising if they are ill or injured
+- avoiding exercise if they are ill or injured

 - keeping the workout area free of trip and fall hazards